peplau/Sitecore-GenAI/README.md

    ![Sitecore Connect Settings](/images/Sitecore-Connect-Settings.png)

-   1. **Use Sitecore Connect** - If this field is checked, Sitecore Connect will be used for faster generating images asyncronously.
-Otherwise, Sitecore Connect is not used and images are generated syncronously, which is slower.
+   1. **Use Sitecore Connect** - If this field is checked, Sitecore Connect will be used for faster-generating images asynchronously.
+Otherwise, Sitecore Connect is not used and images are generated synchronously, which is slower.

 ### Optional Steps

-#### 1) Using Sitecore Connect for Asyncronous Image Generation
+#### 1) Using Sitecore Connect for Asynchronous Image Generation

 If the field **Use Sitecore Connect** is checked, you also have to follow the steps below: